-*Helpful tips for navigating within the Food Service portion of Family Access are provided below.
+*Tips for navigating within the Food Service portion of Family Access are provided below.

-in family/household one (the student's primary residence)
+The parent/guardian in family/household one (the student's primary residence)

 will need to have their Skyward Family Access